An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Online Kinematic Control of Robot Manipulators

-where \(\matr{J}(\vect{q})\) is the overall Jacobian matrix from joint space to sensory task space.
-The relationship in equation \eqref{eq:jacob_all} can be approximated by a multilayer network whose output is given in equation \eqref{eq:mlfn_output_short}
+where \(\mathbf{J}(\boldsymbol{q}(k))\) is the overall Jacobian matrix from joint space to sensory task space.} The relationship in equation \eqref{eq:jacob_all} can be approximated by a multilayer network whose output is given in equation \eqref{eq:mlfn_output_short}

-It can be seen that the learning algorithms in section \ref{sec: main_1} and section \ref{sec: main_2} can be directly applied for offline learning by setting \(\vect{y} = \dot{\vect{x}}\) and inputting to the network \(\vect{q},\dot{\vect{q}}\).
+It can be seen that the learning algorithms in section \ref{sec: main_1} and section \ref{sec: main_2} can be directly applied for offline learning by setting \(\boldsymbol{y} = \dot{\boldsymbol{x}}\) and inputting to the network \(\boldsymbol{q},\dot{\boldsymbol{q}}\).
 However, for online robot control, a desired trajectory is specified and hence the learning algorithms need to be adapted for online learning purpose.
+The estimated output of the network at the \(k^\text{th}\) step of online learning is given as